 Pricing is often the most important point for many people - it’s the thing that either “makes it or breaks it” with many website builders.

-In total, Zyro offers three subscription plans:
+In total, Zyro offers five subscription plans:

 With the free plan, you are going to be able to utilize most features of the builder.
 However, you’ll have to purchase a custom domain name for your website (if you want to), deal with Zyro ads on your page and there will be no backups, SSL certificates, no live support and very limited bandwidth.